What is EM1?

 You can use this spray on anything, including money, books, clothes, and surfaces to clean them up and create a healthy environment around you.
 Note that paper items might wrinkle and stain.

 Spraying is also an effective way to decontaminate shoes and I spray my shoes when I arrive home to keep them clean.

 Computers and other electronic items with fans are harder to decontaminate due to the fact that the fan will pull toxins in and out of the machine.

-After some time running the pad gets quite full of toxins, so I put it in the compost and substitute for a new one.
+After some time running the computer the pad gets quite full of toxins, so I put it in the compost and substitute for a new one.

 EM1 for cleaning surfaces and living spaces

 The same 1:20 EM1 solution can be used for cleaning kitchen, bathroom, other rooms and furniture.
 Wipe with a cloth damp in EM1 and then spray to finish it off.